Imran Khan produced before special court; Anti-corruption watchdog seeks 14-day physical remand | Law-Order

 The New Police Guest House located in the premises of Police Lines Headquarters at Sector H-11/1 area of Islamabad was declared as a court for the purpose of hearing two cases against Khan.

 The first case is about Al-Qadir Trust allegedly causing more than Rs50 billion to the national exchequer.
-Khan was arrested on Tuesday in the case.
+Khan was arrested on Tuesday in the case, sparking massive country-wide protests by his supporters.

 He was produced in the Anti-Accountability Court No. 1 presided by judge Muhammad Bashir, the same judge who had convicted former premier Nawaz Sharif and his daughter Maryam in a corruption case of having properties in London.
 Maryam was later on set free in the case by the Islamabad High Court.